Mitronios/IS101-OOP_roman_calculator/README.md

 **Tkinter widget** built to learn and practice Object Oriented Pragramming as introduction.

-Projet built during Keepcoding IS101 live classes from 12/02/24 to 01/13/25
+Project built during Keepcoding IS101 live classes from 12/02/24 to 01/13/25

 ## How to install